lmbxmu/HRank/README.md

 ![HRank-framework](img/framework.png?raw=true)

-An illustration of HRank.
-As shown in the left column, we first use test images to run through the convolutional layers to get the feature map.
-Then we estimate the rank of the feature maps, which is used as the criteria for filter pruning, as shown in the middle subfigure.
-The right subfigure illustrates the pruning process (the red filters), and fine-tuning process, in which the green filters are updated and the blue filters are frozen.
+Framework of HRank.
+In the left column, we ﬁrst use images to run through the convolutional layers to get the feature maps.
+In the middle column, we then estimate the rank of each feature map, which is used as the criteria for pruning.
+The right column shows the pruning (the red ﬁlters), and ﬁne-tuning where the green ﬁlters are updated and the blue ﬁlters are frozen.